starlake-ai/starlake/docs/versioned_docs/version-1.0.0/0800-cli/extract-script.md

 --domain:`domain1,domain2 ...`|*Optional*|The domain list for which to generate extract scripts --template:`<value>`|*Required*|Script template dir --audit-schema:`<value>`|*Required*|Audit DB that will contain the audit export table --delta-column:`<value>`|*Optional*|The default date column used to determine new rows to export.
-Overrides config database-extractor.defaultColumn value.
+Overrides config database-extractor.default-column value.